Thank You (Led Zeppelin song)

 "Thank You" is a song by the English rock band Led Zeppelin from their second studio album Led Zeppelin II (1969).
 It was written by Robert Plant and Jimmy Page, and produced by Page.

 Composition and recording

 "Thank You" is notated in the key of D major in common time with a tempo of 76 beats per minute.

 The song features a Hammond organ, played by John Paul Jones, which fades into a false ending before concluding with a crescendo roughly ten seconds later.
-For the recording of this track, Page played on a Vox 12-string guitar.
+For the recording of this track, Page played on a Vox Phantom XII 12-string guitar.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: